Your Essential Data Breach Response Plan Template

 Beyond the Initial Financial Hit

 • Erosion of Customer Trust: When customers feel their data is at risk, they walk.
+A PwC survey found that 87% of consumers say they will take their business elsewhere if they feel a company doesn't handle their data responsibly.
 Rebuilding that trust takes years of hard work and significant marketing spend.

 • Operational Disruption: System downtime isn't just an IT problem.
+The Ponemon Institute estimates that the average cost of IT downtime is approximately $9,000 per minute for large enterprises.
 It means stalled projects, diverted resources, and a complete halt to business momentum while everyone shifts into crisis mode.

 • Regulatory Penalties: Regulators don't mess around.
-Fines under laws like GDPR can run into the millions, a blow that can be especially crippling for small and mid-sized businesses.
+GDPR fines can run up to 4% of global annual revenue or 20 million euros, whichever is greater.
+In 2023, Meta was fined a record $1.3 billion for GDPR violations.
+These are blows that can be especially crippling for small and mid-sized businesses.

 One often-overlooked area that contributes to these costs are new data breaches from improper equipment disposal.
 It's a simple mistake with massive consequences.